 This organization serves as the UABSO student branch of the American Optometric Association.
 Students are automatically members when they enroll at the UABSO.
 The membership fee is paid by the School so that there is no out-of-pocket expense for the student.
+Their major fund-raiser is the AOSA Golf Scramble, which is usually held in the fall.
 Major student activities include the student bowl, Optometry Meeting, fall mixers and general body meetings.
 In addition, we also work with the Alabama Optometric Association attending board meetings and volunteering to help as needed.

-BSK - Beta Sigma Kappa International Optometric Honor Society
+BSK- Beta Sigma Kappa International Optometric Honor Society

 The purposes of the Society are to stimulate scientific attainment, academic excellence and the ethical practice of optometry.
-A student must maintain a GPA of 3.5 at the conclusion of each school year.
+A student must maintain a GPA of 3.5 at the conclusion of school year.
 The BSK organization gives members a certificate that is suitable for framing.
 Members of BSK wear honor cords during the Doctoral Convocation and Hooding Ceremony and their names are listed in the graduation program.